odditica/TwitchPlaysHangman/README.md

 ------

-Created in GameMaker: Studio by Blokatt in 2016.
+Created in GameMaker: Studio by Jan "Blokatt" Vorisek in 2016.
 Word lists compiled/taken from http://www.manythings.org/ and http://www.ashley-bovan.co.uk/.